 Section 80G: Deduction for donations towards Social Causes

-The various donations specified in Sec.
-80G are eligible for deduction up to either 100% or 50% with or without restriction as provided in Sec.
-80G.
-80G deduction not applicable in case donation is done in form of cash for amount over Rs 10,000.
+The various donations specified in u/s 80G are eligible for deduction up to either 100% or 50% with or without restriction as provided in section 80G.

 Donations with 100% deduction without any qualifying limit: